Black-Based Sable

 ASIPa

-With modern testing, each A locus allele represents a haplotype with a hair cycle promotor (HCP) and a ventral promotor (VP).
+With modern testing, each A locus allele represents a haplotype with a hair cycle promoter (HCP) and a ventral promoter (VP).
 Different types and combinations of VP and HCP cause distinct phenotypes[2].

-Their hair cycle promotor HCP1 is unique to the sable pattern.
+Their hair cycle promoter HCP1 is unique to the sable pattern.

-This promotor stimulates phaeomelanin production in hair banding, resulting in a distinct pattern with elongated tan bands that differs from the evenly banded wild-type agouti pattern.
+This promoter stimulates phaeomelanin production in hair banding, resulting in a distinct pattern with elongated tan bands that differs from the evenly banded wild-type agouti pattern.

 Overall, there is a lot of variety to sable patterns.